hyperspy/hyperspy/doc/user_guide/visualisation.rst

 To change the current coordinates, click on the pointer (which will be a line or a square depending on the dimensions of the data) and drag it around.
-It is also possible to move the pointer by using the numpad arrows **when numlock is on and the spectrum or navigator figure is selected**.When using the numpad arrows the PageUp and PageDown keys change the size of the step.
+It is also possible to move the pointer by using the numpad arrows **when numlock is on and the spectrum or navigator figure is selected**.
+When using the numpad arrows the PageUp and PageDown keys change the size of the step.

+The current coordinates can be either set by navigating the :py:meth:`~.signal.BaseSignal.plot`, or specified by pixel indices in ``s.axes_manager.indices`` or as calibrated coordinates in ``s.axes_manager.coordinates``.

 An extra cursor can be added by pressing the ``e`` key.
 Pressing ``e`` once more will disable the extra cursor: